 3. Personalize your messages

-Generic greetings and messages are frowned upon, especially in email marketing.
+Generic greetings and messages are frowned upon, especially in real estate email marketing.
 You want prospective buyers to feel like you're talking to them.
 Each email must address the individual receiving it.

-If possible, real estate email newsletter content should be tailored to their preferences as well.
+If possible, your newsletter content should be tailored to their preferences as well.
 This enforces the personalization and may increase click rates.

 How can you personalize your messages?
 Well, you can start by setting up your emails to address buyers by name.
 You can also create lists or groups that are in a certain area, home buying status (for example, “actively looking” or “looking soon”) and sending them content tailored just to them.